Christoph Meyer: Political career

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 Meyer first became a member of the Bundestag in the 2017 German federal election.
-In parliament, he is a member of the Budget Committee.
-In this capacity, he has served as his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth and the Federal Ministry of Education and Research (2018–2020, 2022–present).
+In parliament, he was a member of the Budget Committee.
+In this capacity, he served as his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth and the Federal Ministry of Education and Research (2018–2020, 2022–present).

 Ahead of the 2021 elections, Meyer was elected to lead the FDP's campaign in Berlin.

-Since 2021, Meyer has been serving as one of six deputy chairpersons of the FDP parliamentary group under the leadership of its chairman Christian Dürr, where he oversees the group's activities on financial policy.
+From 2021, Meyer served as one of six deputy chairpersons of the FDP parliamentary group under the leadership of its chairman Christian Dürr, where he oversaw the group's activities on financial policy.